 Mapping for Memory

-'s Explore blog: "It is said that a fishermen would study his charts, leave them behind, and then lie on his back in the canoe, the better to feel the rise and fall of the ocean swells.
-He interpreted the map with his body memory, not with his eyes.
+Sue Fierston, an artist and teacher who lived in the Marshall Islands for a year, writes in Sierra's Explore blog: "It is said that a fishermen would study his charts, leave them behind, and then lie on his back in the canoe, the better to feel the rise and fall of the ocean swells.
+He interpreted the map with his body memory, not with his eyes."